softmaximalist/softmaximalist/README.md

 ### 🛠️ What I'm currently working on
 - Creating a Golang program that displays remaining battery and clock in the terminal
 - The next release of my browser extension ([PostureCorrector: AI Posture Assistance App](https://posturecorrector.vercel.app/))
-- Programming animations for YouTube video covering some statistical concepts from statistical prespectives
+- Programming animations for YouTube video covering some statistical concepts from geometric prespectives

 ---